DafnyVSCode/Dafny-VSCode/client/README.md

 ## Installation
 On the first start the plugin asks you to install Dafny automatically.

 ![assertions animation](installation.gif)

 ## Add null check
 Some diagnostics can be directly inserted with a quickfix at the beginning of a line.

 ![assertions animation](addnullcheck.gif)

 ## Compile and Run
-Pressed F5 to compile and run the program
+Pressed F5 to compile and run the program.

 ![assertions animation](compileandrun.gif)

 ## CounterExample
 Pressed F7 to show counterexamples.

 ![assertions animation](counterexample.gif)